 According to 2016 Statistics Canada Data, in Toronto, 46 percent of commuters were the driver of a private vehicle, while 37 percent used public transit, nine percent walked, and three percent bicycled.
 About 69 percent of respondents had a commute of less than 45 minutes.
 In the Study Area DAs, 69 percent of commuters were the driver of a private vehicle, 23 percent used public transit, two percent walked, and one percent bicycled.
-Approximately 65 percent of respondents had a commute in the Study Area DAs.
+Approximately 65 percent of respondents had a commute time of less than 45 minutes in the Study Area DAs.
 (Statistics Canada, 2017).